telerik/ajax-docs/controls/formdecorator/changes-and-backwards-compatibility/decorating-heading-tags.md

 ## Heading Tags with Custom Classes will not be Decorated

 When a custom class is applied to a heading tag it will be perceived as a customly styled element and hence **RadFormDecorator** will skip it from decoration.
-This behavior also resolves styles overriding issues when **RadFormDecorator** is integrated with other controls from the Telerik® UI for ASP.NET Ajax suite.
+This behavior also resolves styles overriding issues when **RadFormDecorator** is integrated with other controls from the Telerik® UI for ASP.NET AJAX suite.

 ## See Also